chtmp223/course-search/README.md

 **Description**
  ----
- This app allows user to enter query and preview the full list of courses.
-It will then import data from the SQLite database, calculate TF-IDF weighting scheme on the dataset, and return the result matched with the query.
+- Used Scrapy to scrape courses data (course_getter) from https://www.coursera.org/courses/ and stored the result in a SQLite database (coursera.db)
+- Built an RShiny web app (stored in folder course-search) to get the user's query and return ranked results (using TF-IDF weighting scheme on the database).

  **Workflow**
  ----